EunchongKim/github.io/README.md

 AI Play Mode: Playing with AI.
 Black stones are player's ones as the first turn.
 Self Play Mode: Playing both stones.
 All stones are controllable.
 ```
-The excutable file is as below:
+The executable file is as below:

 * [Alggagi Game]

 ### Homemade Database

 The homemade database system development literally means making the database structure and system from the very small unit only by employing Java.
-The objective of this work is to gain experience of incremental development, including refactoring as well as unit testing, consequently, it starts with the basic unit, one line of data called 'Record' then develops to 'Table', 'Database' and 'Query', which makes the user interface in the command window.
+The objective of this work is to gain experience in an incremental development, including refactoring as well as unit testing, consequently, it starts with the basic unit, one line of data called 'Record' then develops to 'Table', 'Database' and 'Query', which makes the user interface in the command window.
 The operations of the database system are based on 'TreeMap' considering a time complexity, memory consumption, and natural order.

 The functions and interface are borrowed from MySQL and MariaDB.
 The functions I developed are 'insert', 'select', 'delete', 'update', 'database constraints', 'catalogs', 'transactions', and 'journals'.
-All this functions are realised in the command window by analysing the real MySQL queries and parsing them.
+All these functions are realised in the command window by analysing the real MySQL queries and parsing them.

 This is the example of playing this system:
 ```